supertuX-01/supertuX-01/README.md

 - 🌱 I’m currently learning **Data Visualization using Python**

-- 🤝 I’m looking for help with **how to make a OCR scanner to automate text typing from an image**
+- 🤝 I’m looking for help with **how to make an OCR scanner to automate text typing from an image**

 <p align="left">